dmx-systems/dmx-sign-up/README.md

 dmx.signup.expected_password_complexity = complex
 ```

-The possible values are "complex" or "none" with the former being the default if no value was set or the value having
+The possible values are "complex", "simple" or "none" with "complex" being the default if no value was set or the value
-been mistyped.
+having been mistyped.

 The complex password rules are:
  * minimum and maximum characters according to separate settings (see next section)